sing-group/seda/seda-docs/source/operations.rst

 Remove redundant sequences
 --------------------------

-This operation allows removing redundant sequences.
+This operation allows to remove redundant sequences.
 Redundant sequences are sequences with exactly the same sequence bases.
 If the *‘Remove also subsequences’* option is selected, then sequences contained within larger sequences are also removed.

 .. figure:: images/operations/remove-redundant-sequences/1.png
    :align: center